cerebral/cerebral/packages/docs/content/tutorial/07_using-async-actions.en.md

 Cerebral factories are not only restricted to actions, you can also have chain factories.
 Let us create our own custom **showToast** chain factory.

-Instead of returning am action, we return a chain.
+Instead of returning an action, we return a chain.
 As you can see we have moved the actions we defined previously into this array, using the arguments passed into the factory.

 ```js
 ...